Crisis Services Continuum

 - General information about Vaya and public mental health, substance use and intellectual/developmental disability (IDD) services available in our catchment area

-Members who are experiencing a crisis that is not life-threatening may visit a Comprehensive Care Center, also known as a walk-in center, without an appointment.
-Comprehensive Care Centers are open during regular weekday business hours and offer same-day assessments, triaged by need, in all counties Vaya serves.
+Members who are experiencing a crisis that is not life-threatening may visit a walk-in center without an appointment.
+Walk-in centers are open during regular weekday business hours and offer same-day assessments, triaged by need, in all counties Vaya serves.

 The centers also provide services such as medication management, individual therapy and group therapy for individuals with mental health, substance use and/or IDD needs.

-Click here to view a list of Comprehensive Care Centers throughout the region.
+Click here to view a list of walk-in centers throughout the region.
 You may also call Vaya’s 24/7 Access to Care Line at 1-800-849-6127 for assistance.

 Members who need immediate access to crisis services can call their area Mobile Crisis Management (MCM) team.
-Vaya works with Comprehensive Care Centers to cover our catchment area and other providers in counties outside our catchment area.
+Vaya works with comprehensive providers to cover our catchment area and other providers in counties outside our catchment area.
 Mobile crisis services are considered crisis stabilization services and are available 24/7 to provide immediate behavioral health help wherever it is needed.
 MCM services are provided at no cost to the individual, regardless of insurance status or Medicaid eligibility.

 Use the chart below to identify the MCM team and phone number for the county where the crisis occurs.
 You may also reach your local team by calling Vaya’s 24/7 Access to Care Line at 1-800-849-6127.